 Surprisingly, appliance selection is a critical first step.
 An extra large refrigerator, pro-style range or double ovens can dramatically impact space allocation throughout the room.
 Having this information at the start of the project ensures that all of your wants and needs are met, and moves the design process along in a timely fashion.

 Provide basic measurements

 While your kitchen designer will take thorough measurements before offering you a final quote, you should note dimensions of the room, indicating any doors, windows or hallways that impact the space, to facilitate your initial discussions.

 It is important to establish a budget, taking into consideration all of the factors that will contribute to the project — such as demolition or additional purchases like appliances and counter tops.
 Share an initial budget outline with your designer early to give them a good idea of your project and its parameters.

 Our Budget Calculator is a great tool that can help you transform your vision into tangible numbers.

 Your designer, dealer, contractor and installers will all begin working on their own timelines, so it’s important to always keep communication open.
 Also remember to research and plan your timeline based on your particular project (such as acclimation time for certain materials) Whatever date you set, make sure to give yourself an additional two weeks as cushion.

 How the first meeting ends

 You’ve covered a lot of ground in your first meeting.
-Your hopes and desires have been noted, a timeline and budget have been discussed as have your style and finishes.
+Your hopes and desires have been noted, a timeline and budget have been discussed as have your style and finishes/colors.
 Depending on the complexity of your project, additional meetings may be required to get the design just right.
 If the designer requests additional information, make sure to get details together before a meeting to avoid any holdups.
 Never be afraid to ask questions or request that the designer change something you aren’t comfortable with.
-To ensure all elements are coordinated, ask for door and finish samples (which may need to be ordered for a fee) before you place the cabinet order.
+To ensure all elements are coordinated, ask for door and finish/color samples (which may need to be ordered for a fee) before you place the cabinet order.